lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 the MO set to "MSB (16-s)" and the
 CDA to "LSB".
 The 's' parameter depends on the expected maximum packet length.

-On other cases, the payload length field must be sent and the CDA is replaced by "value-sent".
+In other cases, the payload length field must be sent and the CDA is replaced by "value-sent".

 ## Next Header field